 Effects of Chronic Stress & Anxiety

-When we are in a stressful situation a hormone called 'cortisol' is released in the body which is a natural response to stress.
-However, chronic high levels of cortisol can wreak havoc in the body, with consequences that include:
+When we are faced with a stressful situation a hormone called 'cortisol' is released in the body.
+This hormone then triggers the "fight or flight" mode, where it will decide to either face the problem head on or run away from it.
+This is a natural process of the body that our ancestors developed as a survival skill.
+However, chronic stress and high levels of cortisol can wreak havoc in the body, with consequences that include:

 How Does CBD Help To Reduce Stress & Anxiety?